 Joint Care j/d has one of the highest levels of chondroitin, glucosamine and omega-3's out there in a commercial dry food.
 It helps preserve cartilage and decrease inflammation naturally with essential fatty acids and antioxidants.
 It can also help your dog’s mobility in as little as 21 days.
 If your dog is taking medications for pain, sometimes the addition of j/d can help them need less medication.

 Best Dog Food for Cavalier King Charles Spaniel Seniors

 At around 8 years of age, your Cavalier may need another change in diet.
 Senior diets are formulated for the specific needs of older dogs.
 Many older Cavaliers may suffer from dental issues, joint pain and poor digestion.

-My recommendation for the best dog food for Cavalier King Charles Spaniels in their senior years is Eukanuba Small Breed Senior Dog Food.
+My recommendation for the top rated dog food for senior Cavalier King Charles Spaniel in their senior years is Eukanuba Small Breed Senior Food.
 As mentioned before, many seniors begin to have dental issues.